Thiesjoo/DiscordBot/README.md

 - Rick roll everybody in a voice channel

 ### TODO:
-- Add command category
-- Add per command help
+- Add a mongodb database

 ## Requirements